nz-social-investment-agency/social_housing/README.md

 ## Executing the Code

+The Social Housing Analysis code consists of SAS programs and macros (in ./sasprog/ and ./sasauto/ folders), R programs (in ./rprogs/) and SQL scripts (in /sql/).
+The code execution is divided into 12 discrete chunks as listed in the sh_main.sas script.
+Following are the steps required to execute the code end-to-end.
+This 12-step process has to be run in 4 parts, switching between SAS and R:
+	* SAS: sh_main.sas from 1 to the step 9 (create train/test dataset)
+	* R: main_part1.R (propensity model)
+	* SAS: sh_main.sas from 10 to step 11 (import scores and create cost table)
+	* R: main_part2.R (cost analysis)

+The steps to execute the code are-

 1. Ensure that the prerequisites are all available in your project folder and schema-
 	* You need to have downloaded the [social investment analytical layer (SIAL)](https://github.com/nz-social-investment-unit/social_investment_analytical_layer) which is a framework of tables and views that the social housing code uses to perform the analysis.
 These SIAL tables and views should be available in your project schema prior to running the  social housing analysis code.
 Refer to the README in the [social investment analytical layer repository](https://github.com/nz-social-investment-unit/social_investment_analytical_layer) for instructions on how to download and install the SIAL on your project schema. ** Important: When you run the social investment analytical layer installation, ensure that it uses the same IDI refresh version that the social housing analysis is to be performed on. ** For example, if you want the social housing analysis to run on the IDI_Clean_20161020, then the social_investment_analytical_layer should also use IDI_Clean_20161020.
 	* You need to have downloaded the [si_data_foundation](https://github.com/nz-social-investment-unit/social_investment_data_foundation) and it should be available for use in your project folder.
 You do not need to run this code; just ensure that these are stored somewhere in the project folder alloted to you in the IDI.